Carrowmore: Research history

-The sites were surveyed and numbered by George Petrie in 1837, while William Gregory Wood-Martin made the first recorded excavations in the 1880s.
+The sites were surveyed and numbered by George Petrie and reported in his 1837 Ordnance Survey Ireland.
+William Gregory Wood-Martin made the first recorded excavations in the 1880s.

 Recent excavations

 Excavations led by the Swedish archaeologist Göran Burenhult were conducted over two seasonal campaigns, 1977–1982 and 1994–1998.
 Ten tombs were fully or partially excavated.
-Listoghil was excavated in 1996-8.
+Listoghil was excavated in 1996–8.
 Excavations conducted by the National Roads Authority for the Inner Relief Road route in Maugheraboy near Sligo – three kilometres from Carrowmore – have shown that a causewayed enclosure existed at the same time as Carrowmore.
 Causewayed enclosures are diagnostic of Neolithic activity in Europe.

 Excavation results

 The Carrowmore burial assemblage is typical of that of the Irish passage tomb tradition.
-It includes antler and bone pins with mushroom shaped heads and stone or clay balls.
+It includes antler and bone pins with mushroom shaped heads, beads, pendants and stone or clay balls.
 Quartz fragments accompanied most of the burials; this material clearly had ritual significance in the passage tomb tradition.
 The discovery of antler pins and shellfish in the chambers might suggest that the earliest monuments were built by people who followed hunter-gatherer lifeways; but the presence of small amounts of Carrowkeel ware Neolithic pottery at these sites is also suggestive of farming influence.

 The chambers contained the remains of multiple individuals.
 Most of the Neolithic burials at Carrowmore appear to have been cremations.
 The chambers were re-used intermittently for burial and deposition of artefacts by the people of the Bronze Age and Iron Ages.

 The small Carrowmore dolmens seem not to have been covered by stone cairns: although such ideas were once popular among antiquarians, the discovery of "settings" of stone and finds close to the chambers and of Roman and Bronze Age artefacts make it unlikely – according to Burenhult – that such cairns ever existed.